 My dad was blown away.
 This musical icon, active less than a hundred years ago in this very country, was one of which they had never heard.

 He expressed his shock to the class, and simply told them to go listen to Rhapsody in Blue.

-My response was that while it was unfortunate that his students had never heard of Gershwin (they were missing out on a wealth of ingenious music), when I considered their childhood and adolescent environments, it wasn’t altogether surprising, and certainly not shocking.
+My response was that while it was unfortunate that his students had never heard of Gershwin (they were missing out on a wealth of ingenious music), when I considered their childhood and adolescent environments, it wasn’t altogether surprising.